 New - Modern voice automation can be used for any application running from the WMW/ERP system (local or cloud) deployed on the intelligent barcode scanner, increasing capability and ensuring a fast ROI.

 Old - The Voice Picking project took a long to implement … often up to 12 months.

 New - Voice can be deployed in production for an optimized picking application in less than 3 months at a cost that is a fraction of original voice picking server software, hardware and integration costs.
 Plus, it can be added to your existing optimized operations - not a rip out and replace scenario!

 Old - Legacy voice picking solutions require that each individual “voice train” the system which can take weeks to ensure that voice files for every user are recorded.
 In addition, the voice training files are stored on the server and can degrade with age and usage and must be recreated periodically.

-New – Voice automated workflows now employ state-of-the-art user independent voice recognition, which never requiring training.
+New - Voice automated workflows now employ state-of-the-art user independent voice recognition, which never requiring training.
 It is simpler to add new users, faster to get them on the floor and easy to upgrade from an older OS to a newer one.
-And, they are more accurate than the older, user-dependent server file designed legacy voice solutions.
+And, they are more accurate than the older, user dependent server file designed recognizers.